Wolf Gang

-Wolf Gang was a British alternative and symphonic rock band with Max McElligott as lead vocalist.
+Wolf Gang were a British alternative and symphonic rock band with Max McElligott as lead vocalist.
 Having played with different musicians, McElligott settled on a live set up in late 2009 which included Lasse Petersen (drums) previously of The Rakes, Gavin Slater (guitar) and James Wood (bass).
 When playing live the band also toured with a keyboard player, at one time Beau Holland.

 Wolf Gang's first album, Suego Faults was released in July 2011 on Atlantic Records.
 In February 2013, the band signed a worldwide record deal with American label Cherrytree Records, an imprint of Interscope Records, and wrote and recorded their second album the same year.
-The album was produced by Flood at Assault & Battery in London and will be released in 2014.
+The album was produced by Flood at Assault & Battery Studios in London.
 An EP titled Black River featuring three tracks from the album was released in April.
 On 8 October, Wolf Gang announced that their new album Alveron would be coming out on 21 October.

-On 27 July 2015, Wolf Gang announced through their Facebook page that the band had decided to split, citing that it was time for the members to "move on to other things."
+On 27 July 2015, Wolf Gang announced that the band had decided to split, citing that it was time for the members to "move on to other things."